where all the fun happens

 Setting Outstanding Standards

-We are very proud to be considered “Outstanding” providers by Ofsted in our most recent (2019) inspection.
+We are very proud to be considered an “Outstanding” provider by Ofsted in our most recent (2019) inspection.
 We were also found to be ‘Outstanding’ in 2015 too, and ‘Good’ before that.
 We continue working hard to maintain our high standards.
-Please ‘click’ to a link to Ofsted for our latest inspection.
+Please click ‘here’ for a link to our latest Ofsted inspection.

 Why are we a great Pre-school?